[Home Page] [Back to Surprising Conclusions (SurpConc.htm)]

 True Spirituality, Habitual use of 1Jn1:9

 This is my collection of 1John1:9 videos.
-Carefully note how easy it is to know that you ALWAYS had to name your sins to God, once saved.
+(Or watch in Youtube, click here.
+The video descriptions have important added information.)
+Carefully note how easy it is to know that you always had to name your sins to God, once saved.
 NT is continuation of the rule but without animals to sacrifice, theme of Hebrews 10.

 True Spirituality is an Absolute, a state of being: you're only spiritual, if Filled with the Spirit; you're only Filled, if breathing 1Jn1:9.